Wahoo KICKR Bike vs. Bike PRO vs. Bike SHIFT: How They Even Differ?

 Wahoo KICKR Bike LED display

-Winner: Wahoo KICKR Shift
+Winner: Wahoo KICKR PRO and Shift

 Ride Realism

-However, neither KICKR Bike nor Shift can simulate different riding surfaces (cobbles, gravel, etc.) like NEO Bike (NEO Bike Plus).
+Remember, neither KICKR Bike nor Shift can simulate different riding surfaces (cobbles, gravel, etc.) like NEO Bike (NEO Bike Plus).

 Winner: It’s a draw